jesseflorig/qarma/README.md

-# karma-system
+# Graphql Karma
-An open source karma system
+An open source karma system for graphql